 You are encouraged to discuss the above information with the agent delivering this pamphlet to you.
 If you intend for that agent, or any other Oregon real estate agent, to represent you as a Seller's Agent, Buyer's Agent, or Disclosed Limited Agent, you should have a specific discussion with him/her about the nature and scope of the agency relationship.
-Whether you are a buyer or seller, you cannot make a licensee your agent without their knowledge and consent, and an agent cannot make you their client without your knowledge and consent.
+Whether you are a buyer or seller, you cannot make a licensee your agent without their knowledge and consent.